Janvi0116/Google-Keep-Clone/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and node version used is 20.12.0.

 ## Available Scripts